tgfischer/tomfischer/README.md

 # Tom Fischer

-This is my portfolio website built with React, Typescript, and NextJS.
+This is my portfolio website.
+Built with React, Typescript, and NextJS.
 Hosted with Vercel.